OutOfOrangeJuice/Tides-of-Fate/Character Creation/Character Creation.md

 First, select a magic affinity:
 - Hearts: Enchantment – the magic of change
-- Diamonds: Divine – channeling the power of divine beasts
+- Diamonds: Divine – channelling the power of divine beasts
 - Clubs: Elemental – basically evocation from dnd
 - Spades: Summoning – the magic of creation
 When you draw a card of your magic affinity, draw a bonus card and add it to your total.
 If the bonus card is also of your magic affinity, add another bonus card to a maximum of three cards.